inkarkat/vim-MessageRecall/README.md

                             With [!]: Replace an existing message with the inserted one.

+    :[range]MessageWrite    Persist the current message / specified lines in [range]; normally, this is done automatically when Vim is done editing the buffer, but it can be useful to store an intermediate state (e.g. before a complete rewrite or before aborting the current edit).

 ### INSIDE A MESSAGE PREVIEW WINDOW

     CTRL-P, CTRL-N          Go to the previous / next stored message.